New Start (Hungary): History

 The party was founded in 2017, although Gémesi had floated the formation of his own party on previous occasions.
-He announced the formation of the party on March 15, along with its 12-point platform.
+He announced the formation of the party on 15 March, along with its 12-point platform.

 In July of that year, Gémesi announced that he was negotiating cooperation with centrist party Politics Can Be Different (LMP).
 In December 2017, György Gémesi and Bernadett Szél has agreed, that the New Start and the Politics Can Be Different is running together in the 2018 Hungarian parliamentary election.
-During the election, György Gémesi was elected as MP but later resigned, and Krisztina Hohn replaced him on June 11.
+During the election, György Gémesi was elected as MP but later resigned, and Krisztina Hohn replaced him on 11 June.
 She joined the Politics Can Be Different group at the National Assembly.

 In July 2018, György Gémesi announced that his party would no longer cooperate with the LMP for the next year's European Parliament and municipal elections.

 At the European level, the party joined the European Democratic Party in February 2019.

+The party ran within the United for Hungary as an associate member in the 2022 Hungarian parliamentary election, but neither of its two constituencial candidates won a mandate.

+The party was dissolved in 2025 without any financial debt.